Workflow Tools

 8. Digital Asset Management (applying tags, captions, rating, geolocation, save under new name).

-We recommend this sequence of image editing steps to ensure optimum photographic quality for the end product.
-In particular, never do sharpening before the last step.
-And we recommend using a lossless format like PNG or TIFF for storing photographs.
+We recommend this sequence of image editing steps to ensure the optimum photographic quality of the end product.
+In particular, sharpening should be one of the last steps performed on an image.
+We also recommend using a lossless format like PNG or TIFF for storing photographs.
 Otherwise you’ll lose a bit every time you save the results.
-If you can afford it, use 16 bit/channel for your best shots.
-If you want to change color space, in particular if you want to work in CIEL*a*b, 16 bit per channel are required to avoid truncation effects.
+If you can afford the space, use 16 bit/channel for your best shots.
+If you want to change your working color space, in particular if you want to work in CIEL*a*b, 16-bits per channel is required to avoid truncation effects.

-If you swap step 4. and 5., which is well possible if the initial contrast is already very good, you can do the first 4. adjustment in the same tool, the White Balance.
+If you swap steps 4 and 5, which is quite possible when the initial contrast is already very good, you can perform all of the first 4 adjustment in the White Balance tool.

-Many of the tools you may need for photographic editing are included with digiKam.
-Their description follows here.
+Most of the tools you may need for photographic editing are included with digiKam.
+These tools are described in the following sections.

 All Image Editor tools like Sharpen, Blur, Noise Reduction, Refocus, Unsharp Mask, etc. use a common dialog style that previews the effect before applying the filter to the current image.
-Below you see the Solarize tool in action using this common dialog layout:
+The figure below illustrates this common dialog layout with the Solarize feature of the Color Effects tool.

-• Split vertically without duplication: The left area shows the original whereas the right side shows the filter applied to the continuation of the selected zoom.
+• Split vertically without duplication split_v_wo: The left view area shows the original whereas the right view area shows the filter applied to the adjacent portion of the original.

-• Split horizontally without duplication: The top area shows the original whereas the lower area shows the filter applied to the continuation of the selected zoom.
+• Split horizontally without duplication split_h_wo: The top view area shows the original whereas the lower view area shows the filter applied to the adjacent portion of the original.

-• Split vertically: The left area shows the original and the right one the filter effect for comparison.
+• Split vertically icon_split_v: The left view area shows the original whereas the right view area shows the filter applied to the same portion of the original.

-• Split horizontally: The top area shows the original and the lower one the filter effect for comparison.
+• Split horizontally icon_split_h: The top view area shows the original whereas the lower view area shows the filter applied to the same portion of the original.

-• Effect preview: This is a live effect preview without comparison.
+• Effect preview effect_preview: This is a live effect preview without comparison.

-• Mouse over style: preview when mouse is off the preview (in the settings area), otherwise shows original.
+• Mouse over style mouse_over: Preview when the mouse is off the preview, otherwise shows original.

-• (2): There are two buttons that can be toggled to show over-exposure or under-exposure.
-The colors can be customized in the Editor Window Settings from Setup dialog.
+• (2): There are two buttons that can be toggled to show over-exposure over_exposure or under-exposure under_exposure.
+The colors used to indicate over or under exposure can be customized in the Editor Window Settings from Setup dialog.

 • (3): The preview area.
-Click and drag with the mouse to move it on the image.
-The preview area on the left of dialog is updated accordingly.
+The preview area is updated when changes are made to most tool settings.
+Click and drag with the mouse to move the image when it is zoomed.

 • (4): The filter or tool settings area.